Back to blog

 Surfer SEO is NOT worth it if you

-• Publish fewer than 10 articles per month — Frase at $15/month gives you similar NLP scoring for 81% less
+• Publish fewer than 10 articles per month: Frase at $49/month gives you similar NLP scoring for 38% less, and its entry plan is metered at exactly 10 articles

-• Need technical site auditing — Surfer cannot crawl your site, find broken links, or check Core Web Vitals.
-Tools like CrawlRaven ($9/mo) or Screaming Frog ($279/yr) are built for that
+• Need technical site auditing: Surfer cannot crawl your site, find broken links, or check Core Web Vitals.
+Tools like CrawlRaven ($49 at launch) or Screaming Frog ($279/yr) are built for that

-• Are a solo freelancer on a tight budget — $79/month is steep when Frase ($15/mo) or NeuronWriter ($23/mo) cover the basics
+• Are a solo freelancer on a tight budget: $79/month is steep when Frase ($49/mo) or NeuronWriter ($23/mo) cover the basics

 Which Surfer SEO plan should you choose?